20 Top-Rated Tourist Attractions in Singapore

 Flights last 30 minutes and run from early morning until late at night, so you can choose which view of the city you want to enjoy: the beginning of another bustling day or when Singapore is aglow after dark.

 Address: 30 Raffles Ave, Singapore

-The Raffles Hotel is located in Singapore's Colonial District, also home to several other historic sites.
-Among them is the Raffles Landing Site, where Sir Stamford Raffles is said to have stepped ashore in 1819.
-The story has it that he saw the small fishing village but recognized its potential as a port, so he purchased the land from the Sultan of Johor and invited Chinese and Indian immigrants to move there.
+The Raffles Hotel Singapore is located in the city's Colonial District, which is also home to several other historic sites, and a good place to base yourself in the city.
+Here, you'll find the Raffles Landing Site, where Sir Stamford Raffles, the founder of Singapore, is said to have stepped ashore in 1819.
+The story has it that he saw the small fishing village but recognized its potential as a port, so he purchased the land from the Sultan of Johor and invited Chinese and Indian immigrants to move here.
 And so the seeds of Singapore's multi-ethnic identity were sown.